Thai Peanut Chicken and Sweet Potato Noodles are a healthy and gluten-free twist on your favorite Thai takeout order. Easy, colorful, and delicious!

 Hello, hello everyone – I hope you had a wonderful Thanksgiving and are having a great week so far!
 We had a super holiday scarfing smoked turkey with all the fixin’s at my parents house (so thankful my Wild Rice Stuffing and Garlic-Sage Green Beans were hits at a bunch of your homes!) then spent the rest of the weekend hanging out with Ben’s family while they were in town visiting.
 Hard to believe both Halloween and Thanksgiving are in the books – next stop, Christmas!

 Have you decorated yet?
 In a truly genius move we stored our Christmas tree uncovered in the basement last year, so this past weekend I had Ben attempt to beat out any spiders (my kryptonite) with a yardstick.
-Tonight we’ll carry it upstairs, assemble, then trim it, likely with goggles and gloves on lest I come into contact with any lingering spiders and have to burn the whole thing down. ?
+Tonight we’ll carry it upstairs, assemble, then trim it, likely with goggles and gloves on lest I come into contact with any lingering spiders.
+Gross.

 In addition to my Christmas cookie cravings, I’ve also been thinking about a big bowl of gluten-free Pad Thai from my favorite Thai restaurant here in town (Cool Basil for you locals!) but since it’s a little difficult to dine out while working around a newborn and toddler’s schedule, I decided to kill two birds with one stone and make a healthy, Pad Thai(ish) dish at home.
 Thai Peanut Chicken and Sweet Potato Noodles swaps rice noodles for vitamin-rich sweet potato noodles, and will curb your craving for take out in just 15 minutes!

 If you’ve been on the fence about ordering a spiralizer, or asking for one for the holidays, this dish is going to send you over the edge.
 It.
 Is.
 Incredible!
 Skinny spiralized sweet potatoes are sauteed with broccoli and chopped chicken then tossed with an easy peanut sauce made with 100% fridge and pantry staples.
 Like I said, this dish goes from skillet to bowl in 15 minutes, which is a fraction of the time it takes to pick up take out or wait for the delivery driver to arrive – plus it’s a TON healthier.
 Here’s a little video demo for ya:

 I focused on sweet potatoes and broccoli for this dish, which I think pair perfectly with the flavor of peanut sauce, but you could add any vegetable you usually like in your Thai take out.
 Bean sprouts (not technically a veggie I guess,) or even spiralized raw carrot, cabbage, or bell pepper would be great too.
 Whatever you do, do not skimp on the chopped peanuts sprinkled on top at the end.
 The crunch, saltiness, and flavor they add to the dish is irreplaceable.